Credit: @kelvin_krimaging on Instagram

 Credit: Mark Hamilton

 This is part of the new 750-mile Empire State Trail, which connects New York City to Albany and then north to the Adirondacks and west to Greater Niagara.
 The 36-mile stretch between the city of Hudson and the capital in Albany is a gently sloped trail on the site of an old trolley line.
-It’s perfect for anything from a short stroll to a longer bike ride, with opportunities to jump off the trail for a craft beer, or to wind through scenic horse farms or past lakes and ponds that showcase New York’s majesty.
+It’s perfect for anything from a short stroll to a long bike ride, with opportunities to jump off the trail for a craft beer or to wind through scenic horse farms or past lakes and ponds that showcase New York’s majesty.
 Be sure to stop and read the entertaining historical markers along the route to learn fun facts about the area.

 Fire Island Lighthouse (Long Island)